|

 Con: Packing For Fall Travel Weather Is More Complicated

-I won’t lie, packing for fall weather is complete chaos!
+I won’t lie, packing for fall weather is complete chaos (make sure to use my packing guide to stay organized!)!

 Fall travel also means wearing a jacket most days… which means you’ll look like you aren’t changing clothes and you don’t get to show off all your cute new travel outfits.